Published by Carl Hedinger. Last Updated on February 27, 2024.

 - However, the Cape Fear River isn’t the only water that surrounds Fayetteville.
 Carver Creek (and Carver’s Falls) lies northeast of the city.

-- Cross Creek flows from west to east through Fayetteville into the Cape Fear River.
+- Cross Creek flows from west to east through Fayetteville into the Cape Fear Valley.

 - I-95 is one of many prominent highways that run through the Fayetteville area.